SubhaniSk7/SubhaniSk7.github.io/_pages/resume.md

 | Plant Disease Detection(Oct-Nov)\nGuide: Dr.Richa Singh, IIITD | (oct-Nov)           |
 |--------------------------------- | -------------------:|
-| Guide: Dr.Richa Singh, IIITD
-In this research project, we analyzed the dataset of plants and we experimented on various CNN based models like AlexNet, ResNet etc. and developed a Multi-Tasking deep learning model to detect the specific disease and compared our results with then state-of-the-art models.
+|In this research project, we analyzed the dataset of plants and we experimented on various CNN based models like AlexNet, ResNet etc. and developed a Multi-Tasking deep learning model to detect the specific disease and compared our results with then state-of-the-art models.
 Dataset: PlalntVillage image dataset (PlantVillage.org). |